The Best Multivitamins for Men

 What Are the Unique Nutritional Supplementation Needs of Men?

-Men and women vary in their physical makeup and the ways their systems work, which means men have different nutrition needs than women.
+Men and women vary in their physical makeup and the ways their bodies work.
+This means that men have different nutrition needs than women.
 What are the reasons for these differences?

-Just by looking at a man’s body and that of a woman, you can tell that there are differences in the way they built.
+Just by looking at a man’s body and that of a woman, you can tell that there are obvious differences in the way they built.
 For example, men tend to have a larger frame and more muscle mass than women do.
-Along with the differences that you can see, the way in which men and women’s biological systems vary in their processes.
+Along with the differences that you can see, men and women’s systems vary in other less obvious way, such as in their biological processes.
 As a result, men and women have different nutritional needs, so the supplements designed for women are not necessarily the best vitamins for men.

-To make sound a choice about which is the best multivitamin for men in your life, you need to have the answers to these questions:
+To make a sound choice about which is the best multi vitamin product for you, you need to have the answers to these questions:

 - Why do men need more of certain nutrients than what women require?